austinjhunt/snmpwalkdriver-icinga2/README.md

    7. For the `snmpv3_oid` field, use the OID that is used to check virtual chassis members for your device(s).
    8. Save the service apply rule.
 9. Open `Icinga Director > Deployments > Render Config > Deploy`
+10. Search for `VirtualChassis` in the global search bar of Icinga Web.
+If you have any hosts matching your "Assign where" criteria for your apply rule, they will show up in the results.
+11. Verify that the Service Check is running as expected.
+If not, chances are you may need to modify some of the SNMP arguments you are passing.